 - 1 tsp salt

 - ½ cup coriander stalks - coarsely chopped

 - ½ cup mint leaves - coarsely chopped

 for the lamb

-Put all the lentils, vegetables, onions, salt, chopped coriander and mint into a pan with 500ml of water.
+- Put the lentils, eggplant, pumpkin, onions, salt, chopped coriander and mint into a pan with 500ml of water.
 Bring to the boil and leave to simmer for 20 minutes until the lentils have softened.
 Set aside.

-Heat the mustard oil on a medium heat and fry the chopped onions for 10 minutes, stirring frequently, or until they are golden brown.
+- Heat the mustard oil on medium heat and fry the chopped onions for 10 minutes, stirring frequently, or until they are golden brown.

-Add the lamb and coat with the masala.
+- Add the lamb and coat with the masala.
 Fry for two minutes, stirring often.
-Reduce the heat and simmer the lamb, uncovered, stirring often, for 40 minutes or until cooked through and tender.
+Reduce the heat and simmer the lamb, uncovered and stirring often, for 40 minutes or until cooked through and tender.

-Puree the reserved lentil and vegetable mix, and add to the lamb.
+- Puree or mash the reserved lentil and vegetable mix and add to the lamb.
 Bring the mixture up to a simmer, and cook for 10 minutes, stirring frequently to stop lentils sticking to bottom of the pan.
 Taste and add salt, if required.

 - The jaggery can be substituted by brown sugar.